rafelafrance/digi-leap/README.md

 Image processing techniques:

 1. Do nothing to the image.
 This works best with clean new herbarium sheets.
-2. We slightly blur the image, scale it to a size that works with many OCR images, orient the image to get it rightside up, and then deskew the image to finetune its orientation.
+2. We slightly blur the image, scale it to a size that works with many OCR images, orient the image to get it right-side up, and then deskew the image to finetune its orientation.
 3. We perform all the steps in #2 and additionally perform a Sauvola (Sauvola & Pietikainen, 2000) binarization of the image, which often helps improve OCR results.
 4. We do all the steps in #3, then remove “snow” (image speckles) and fill in any small “holes” in the binarized image.